mrlesmithjr/Ansible/roles/ansible-logstash/README.md

 Role Name
 =========

-An Ansible role that Installs/configures logstash https://www.elastic.co/products/logstash
+An Ansible role that Installs/configures [Logstash]

 Requirements
 ------------

-Default config if config_logstash=true is to open tcp/udp 10514 because ports < 1024 require root access.
-Configure clients to send to udp/tcp 10514.
+Default config if `config_logstash=true` is to open `tcp/udp 10514` because ports < 1024 require root access.
+Configure clients to send to `udp/tcp 10514`.
-You can configure rsyslog to listen on tcp/udp 514 and redirect rsyslog to send to localhost on tcp/udp 10514 to accomodate clients which cannot send to a different port.
-See example below.
+You can configure rsyslog to listen on `tcp/udp 514` and redirect rsyslog to send to localhost on `tcp/udp 10514` to accomodate clients which cannot send to a different port.
+See example below:

-###### /etc/rsyslog.d/50-default.conf
-tcp
+`/etc/rsyslog.d/50-default.conf`

+`tcp`
 ````
 *.* @@localhost:10514
 ````
-udp
+`udp`
 ````
 *.* @localhost:10514
 ````